Homework Policy and Home Learning Advice

 5. See More than One Solution to a Maths Problem

 Children need to learn that math is more than calculators and equals signs.
 There are always several ways to solve any maths problem and many maths tricks that will make your life easier.
 For example, for simple operations and estimation, why use a calculator when mental calculation can save you time?
 By showing them that there are several paths to the same answer, you will help kids develop critical thinking and logic skills as they learn to consider each approach.

 6. Create a Suitable Environment for Learning Maths

 Children develop their early maths skills by getting to know the world around them.
 It is the responsibility of the parents to develop and nurture this natural curiosity by sharing their personal experiences with maths and helping children to appreciate that maths all around them.
-For instance, point out the mathematical elements of how their house has been built and look closely at the bookshelf that their Dad made.
+For instance, point out the mathematical elements of how their house has been built or look closely at a flat-pack bookcase.
 You could even try modelling this with Lego bricks.
 However, it is impossible to do well in maths if you’re working in the wrong kind of environment.
 Whether it’s sitting down to do maths homework or to have a private maths lesson, trying to concentrate in a busy or disorganised area can be too difficult for some.
-Give your child a learning corner decorated with a number line and with kids learning games and educational toys such as building cubes or modelling clay, so they are free to feed their appetite for knowledge in a calm and familiar environment.
+Give your child a learning corner decorated with a number line and with kids' learning games and educational toys such as building cubes or modelling clay, so they are free to feed their appetite for knowledge in a calm and familiar environment.